 I’ve seen many attorneys leave due to negative reviews.
 An attorney should never leave a firm over reviews.
 You should simply improve on the things the law firm told you.
 I also have a little secret…

 Junior associates are generally not [that] profitable for a law firm.
 Once you hit a “sweet spot” inside the law firm and have between 3 and 6 years of experience, you will become quite profitable for the law firm.
-At that point, you will generally start getting “kick ass reviews” where you are ranked highly on all factors.
+At that point, you will generally start getting “kick-ass reviews” where you are ranked highly on all factors.
 Reading the reviews of mid-level associates (provided the firm has work) is almost comical.
-Everyone is told they “are on the right track” and “things are looking good” (implying partnership is coming).
-By that point, most mid-level associates have purchased homes, are married and may have children.
+Everyone is told he “is on the right track” and “things are looking good” (implying partnership is coming).
+By that point, most mid-level associates have purchased homes, are married, and may have children.
 They proudly bring home their reviews to show their wives.
 Their wives will believe that everything is going well.
 It’s time to expand our family because our master likes us!

-Another secret: The law firm is kissing your ass because they do not want you to leave yet.
-(Your profitability will start declining at year 7 or so at which point reviews will again turn savage).
+Another secret: The law firm at one point will be kissing your ass because it does not want you to leave yet.
+(Your profitability will start declining at year 7 or so, at which point reviews will again turn savage).